 The instruments include the measures: self-report measures, and the practitioner completed data sheets which give the contextual information so vital to understanding the self-report data.
 The self-report measures are the original CORE-OM and its shortened forms for adults, and the YP-CORE and LD-CORE respectively for younger people (adolescents) and for people with learning difficulties/disabilities.

 - CORE-OM – the 34 item main “Outcome Measure” (hence “OM”).
-Designed for adults, probably usable down to about 16 depending on literacy.
-The root of the short forms.
+Please stay with the original name “CORE-OM” rather than “CORE-34”.
+Designed for adults, probably usable down to about age 16 depending on literacy.
+The root of the short forms which are these.